 Sativex® is a cannabis-based product classified as a Schedule 2, Part 1 (Class B1) controlled drug product under the Misuse of Drugs Act 1975.
 Sativex® is an oromucosal (mouth) spray administering a metered, actuated dose containing the cannabis extracts delta-9-tetrahydrocannabinol (THC) (2.7 mg/spray) and cannabidiol (CBD) (2.5 mg/spray).

 In New Zealand Sativex® is approved for use as an add-on treatment for symptom improvement in patients with moderate to severe spasticity due to Multiple Sclerosis who have not responded adequately to other anti-spasticity medication and who demonstrate clinically significant improvement in spasticity related symptoms during an initial trial of therapy.

 Any other use of Sativex® is an unapproved use of this medicine in New Zealand.

-Ministerial approval is required before Sativex® can be prescribed by a New Zealand registered medical practitioner, for any use, under regulation 22 of the Misuse of Drugs Regulations 1977.
+Ministerial approval is required before Sativex® can be prescribed by a New Zealand registered medical practitioner under regulation 22 of the Misuse of Drugs Regulations 1977.
 The requirement for Ministerial approval for Sativex® was delegated to the Ministry of Health some years ago.

-To apply for approval to prescribe Sativex® in a specified patient, practitioners must complete one of the following application forms:
+To apply for Ministerial approval to prescribe Sativex® for an unapproved use for a specified patient, practitioners must complete the following application form:

 All applications and correspondence should be sent to: